-A Minnesota World War Two Veteran recently turned 100.
-While her longevity is impressive, her story as one of the few remaining female WWII vets is even more inspiring.
+A Minnesota WWII Veteran shared some interesting thoughts after turning 100.
+Her longevity is impressive, however, her story as one of few living female WWII vets is even more inspiring.
 When asked about her experience, she had a lot to say.

 Dorothy Lassig of Stewartville, Minnesota, is one of roughly 10,000 female WWII veterans still living.
 She was stationed in Key West, Florida, where she served as a pharmacist’s mate third class in the U.S. Navy.